 This evening Thủy and I walked across the Trần Phú bridge and continued along Cù Huân street.
 We entered a small, local restaurant along the waterfront with very few customers.
 In a corner of the restaurant, a group of musicians were seated around a table, engaged in a performance that appeared not to be intended for an audience, and went on for hours.
 One of them played electric Vietnamese guitar, through a tiny amp, and the others took turns singing.
 A traditional piece called Vọng Cổ was played, time after time, in different versions, each time with a new singer.
 Between these versions, they turned to folk songs or Nhạc Vàng (Yellow Music), but Vọng Cổ kept returning.
 When walking back to the hotel, the idea of a recording project with The Six Tones began to emerge.
 How could such variations around the same piece be turned into a more experimental form, with Vọng Cổ continuously returning, but each time in a new shape?  Stefan Östersjö

 The year 2012 was a busy time for The Six Tones.
 The ensemble worked in Vietnam during several periods, particularly with the premiere of the performance art installation Inside/Outside in the Chèo theatre in Hà Nội in November.
 In this work, two traditional Vietnamese pieces, Dạ Cổ Hoài Lang and Vọng Cổ were performed and also transformed, serving as material for experimental improvisations.
 A central method for these transformations was to allow choreographic movements to inspire new developments in the music.
 Later, after premiering a choreographed version of Chuyển Dịch by Trần Thị Kim Ngọc in a temple in Hà Nội, Nguyễn and Östersjö travelled south.
 Upon reaching the city of Nha Trang, they came across a local performance of Vọng Cổ, and the initial ideas for a CD-project centered around this piece and its many variants began to emerge.
 They soon realized that this album would need to be built around encounters with master performers of Vọng Cổ from the south.
 Nguyễn had previously studied with several leading masters of the đàn tranh in the south, which was helpful when Nguyễn and Östersjö travelled to the Mekong Delta in 2014 to meet the master of the đàn kìm and Vietnamese guitar, Thiện Vũ, with the aim of inviting him to join the project.
 They started planning for recordings to be made in the following year, but this first attempt at the project was abruptly interrupted by the passing of Thiện Vũ.
-The final structure of the project did not materialize until 2018, when it was further developed into a research project that would seek to explore the history of this music, as well as its present day performance practice.
+The final structure of the project did not materialize until 2018, when it was further developed into a piece of research that would seek to explore the history of this music, as well as its present day performance practice.

 Summary of project structure and aims

 Between 2018 and 2022, The Six Tones, together with David Hebert, carried out a research project titled Musical Transformations, funded by the Swedish Marcus and Amalia Wallenberg Foundation (MAW).
 The aim of the project was to develop new knowledge and deepen understanding of processes for renewal of musical practices in intercultural and transnational contexts, taking an example from traditional music in the south of Vietnam.
-Musical Transformations sought to bring methods from artistic research and ethnomusicology together, with the further aim of addressing the methodological challenge of the emic/etic problem.